My child ate toothpaste: What should I do?

 What happens if you swallow toothpaste?
 Is toothpaste poisonous?

 When used as directed, toothpaste is not likely to cause symptoms.
 Toothpaste is not meant to be swallowed, but it happens a lot.
-A child who has eaten toothpaste is a common reason parents call Poison Control.
+More than 10,000 times a year, parents use webPOISONCONTROL or call a poison center for a child younger than 6 years who has eaten toothpaste.
 Kids find the flavors and sweetness of toothpaste irresistible.
 Often, a child is found sucking the paste out of the tube or is found with the paste smeared all over themselves (and the room!).

 When fluoride is in the stomach, it can cause irritation, leading to nausea, vomiting, and diarrhea.
 The detergent component of toothpaste can have a similar effect.
 That's why people who eat toothpaste might develop minor gastrointestinal symptoms.